joshbacon/RAM/README.md

 ### Coming Up

 I plan to continue to make updates that increase overall performance, such as image caching, and offer new ways of interacting with others.
-I want to extend the friend system so users can send posts and message each other and groups.
+I want to extend the chat system so users can send posts to each other and groups.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>